reiz/nginx_proxy/README.md

     }
 ```

-In the above example, google.com would be whitelisted.
-You could reach Google, but no other site.
+Regex can be used to describe a domain.
+This `*.google.com` for example is whitelisting all subdomains of google.com.
+In the above example, google.com and all subdomains of it are whitelisted.
+Beside that google.de and www.google.de are whitelisted.
+Subdomains of google.de are **not** whitelisted.
+The proxy would allow outgoing calls to this domains:

+ - google.com
+ - www.google.com
+ - mail.google.com
+ - api.google.com
+ - google.de
+ - www.google.de

+This domains are blocked with the above configuration:

+ - mail.google.de
+ - api.google.de

 By starting the Docker container the file can be mounted into the running container.

 ```
-docker run -d -p 8888:8888 -v nginx_whitelist.conf:/usr/local/nginx/conf/nginx.conf reiz/nginx_proxy:0.0.1
+docker run -d -p 8888:8888 -v nginx_whitelist.conf:/usr/local/nginx/conf/nginx.conf reiz/nginx_proxy:latest
 ```

 Now the Docker container is running with the mounted configuration.